 - Let gravity do the work.
 This is where people mess up.
 Do not push your knees down with your hands or elbows.
 Let gravity pull them toward the floor on its own.
 You should feel a gentle stretch along your inner thighs and groin.
 If the stretch feels intense just from gravity, that's your starting point.
 Own it.
 Forcing your knees lower than your muscles are ready for is how you strain your groin.

 - Optional: fold forward.
 Once the upright version feels comfortable, try hinging forward at the hips.
-Keep your spine long as you fold — the hinge happens at your hip crease, not your waist.
+Keep your spine long as you fold.
+The hinge happens at your hip crease, not your waist.
 Walk your hands forward on the floor in front of your feet.
 Only go as far as you can without your upper back rounding into a C-shape.
 This adds a stretch to the lower back and deepens the adductor stretch.

 - Breathe and hold.
 Breathe slowly through your nose.
 With each exhale, notice if your knees drop a fraction lower.
 Don't force it.
 Hold for 30 seconds to 2 minutes.
 Beginners: start with 30 seconds and build up.
 To come out, use your hands to gently bring your knees back together before extending your legs.